razorpay/blade/rfcs/2022-02-11-responsive-and-adaptive-layout-strategy.md

 ### What use cases does it support?

 - Components that can handle Responsiveness Internally.
+  > Components which which will just change their sizing based on different screen sizes.
 - Components that can give some flexibility to handle Responsiveness to consumers.
+  > Only components which are wrapper components(once which don't render anything but just enhance the children) eg: layout, spacer, etc.
 - Components that render different variants conditionally based on screen sizes, optimising for performance without bloating the bundlesize.
+  > Components which have two different variants all together for different screen sizes.

 ### What is the expected outcome?